 When I figured out this wasn't 100% true I finally was able to break out of their chains and write a personal statement that actually worked.

-The real problem with personal statement writing for medical school is not having a system in place for writing.
+The real problem with personal statement writing is not having a system in place for writing.

 AdComs see thousands of essays but as a premed this is only your first time writing about wanting to become a doctor.